 All of our education involved California grown Vinifera grapes, so that’s where we started.
-Going to Davis, CA multiple times gave us an opportunity to locate numerous grape growers that ship their grapes all over the US.
+Going to UC Davis, CA multiple times gave us an opportunity to locate numerous grape growers that ship their grapes all over the US.
 In fact, we found that in most years, it’s cheaper to purchase California grown grapes than to grow them ourselves.
 California has had and hopefully will always have an overabundance of wine grapes to sell to the rest of the US.
 Ohio winters (especially away from Lake Erie) make it very difficult to grow the French Vinifera grapes used for fine wines.
-Currently, our wines are made across the road using only California-sourced Vinifera grapes.
+Currently, our wines are made across the road using mostly California-sourced Vinifera grapes.

 Blue Barn Winery does grow some grapes for wine making in our adjacent vineyard.
-Our intent was always to grow estate grapes to be used for ice wine.
+Our intent was always to grow estate grapes to be used for ice or lake harvest wine.
 For seven years we cultivated and pampered Vidal Blanc vines only to lose them all after the Polar Vortex of 2015.
 We have replanted the vineyard with Edelweiss grapes which are cold hardy down to -35 F. In another few years we should be able to harvest them for either ice wine or a sweet late harvest wine.